dgroomes/vscode-playground/README.md

   low-to-high tooling sophistication.
 Sometimes we need one tool, and sometimes we need the other.
 All options have their own strengths and weaknesses.
 Inform yourself the best you can!
 * Opening this project in Codespaces technically worked (yay!) but there are hiccups.
-1) There was a VS Code notification that the Gradle language server connection couldn't be made (or timed out, or something).
+1) There was a VS Code notification that the Gradle extension failed.
+  > The Gradle client was unable to connect.
+Try re-connecting.

+  (Note this issue also happens in the dev container when running locally).
 After I ran `gradle run` from the terminal, this issue was resolved and the Gradle integration was working; the Gradle tasks on the lefthand bar were showing up.
   2) The first `gradle run` tasks too 1 minute and 20 seconds.
 You can discount 5 seconds because of the sleep statement in the program but over a minute is very long!
 The second `gradle run` was only 8 seconds (perfectly fine).
 I'm using the default 2-core 4GB codespace configuration.
 Maybe 4GB is just too low for the combination of VS Code (headless electron how does that work??) and Gradle (Java) and whatever other Codespace machinery is running. and 3) You need to allow cookies in your browser from `vscode-cdn.net` otherwise an error notification shows up in VS Code with a message about ServiceWorkers.